-Sustainability advocates made the case that traditional profit and loss analyses failed to identify and quantify fully the benefits (and risks) associated with doing business in a more planet- and peoplefriendly way.
+Sustainability advocates made the case that traditional profit and loss analyses failed to identify and quantify fully the benefits (and risks) associated with doing business in a more planet- and people friendly way.
 Because these impacts were not quantified, they were difficult to integrate into a company's strategic decision-making process - and so they were not managed.
-As Natra embraced the sustainable business ethic and evaluated specific new practices and programs, it needed a systematic way to quantify their financial value.
+As Natra evaluated new sustainability practices and programs, Muñoz needed a systematic way to quantify their financial value.
 To that end, Natra engaged the Center for Sustainable Business (CSB) at New York University's Stern School of Business.
-CSB applied an original methodology called Return on Sustainability Investment, or ROSI (Appendix 3), to estimate the financial impacts of environmentally and socially sustainable practices on business operations.11
+CSB applied an original methodology called Return on Sustainability Investment, or ROSI (Figure A3), to estimate the financial impacts of environmentally and socially sustainable practices on business operations.11